 - pass final assessment within 18 months of starting the qualification

-NPQSL Autumn 2020 face-to-face event dates and online course facilitation windows will be shared here once confirmed.
+NPQSL Spring 2021 event dates and online course facilitation windows will be shared here once confirmed.

 How is it delivered?

 We offer international colleagues the choice of two learning pathways: